Selling a Trucking Company

 1. Think Like a Buyer

-You know your company is great, but how would an outsider see it?
+Your business is excellent, but how would an outsider see it?
 Imagine you’re buying a company and trying to do your due diligence.
 What would you look for?
 What might be a red flag?

-If you can get in this mindset, you can rectify factors that may turn off strategic buyers and prevent any setbacks.
+If you can adopt this mindset, you can rectify factors that may turn off strategic buyers and prevent setbacks.

 2. Paperwork

-One of the first things a strategic buyer will want to see is your documents.
-It can take a while to get these in order, so it’s best to start gathering and organizing long before you put your business on the market.
+One of the first things a strategic Buyer will want to see is your documents.
+Organizing these can take time, so it’s best to start gathering and organizing them long before you put your business on the market.

 Some of the paperwork you will need includes: